mwpastore/ember-cli-deploy-sql/README.md

 query builder and database abstraction layer (DAL).
 Please see its documentation for more information on these options.
 N.B.:

+* `connection` can be either a string or an object.
 * If a tunnel is present (see below), its port (and host `localhost` unless otherwise specified) will be automatically added to the `connection` object.
 * `sqlOptions` is an optional object that may include any additional top-level